-I love the vegetarian dishes, mezes and dips in Turkish cuisine and over 70 % of my cookery book, Ozlem’s Turkish Table, showcases these recipes, including this Kabak Mucveri.
-Ozlem’s Turkish Table cookery book is available to order at this link, for a limited time and delivered worldwide including the US, Canada and Mexico with lower rates here.
+I love the vegetarian dishes, mezes and dips in Turkish cuisine and over 75 % of my cookery book, Ozlem’s Turkish Table, showcases these recipes, including this Kabak Mucveri.
+Signed copies of Ozlem’s Turkish Table cookery book is NOW 30 % OFF at this link, for a limited time and delivered worldwide including the US, Canada and Mexico with lower rates here.

 Adopted from Angie Mitchell’s Secrets of the Turkish Kitchen